 RUSSIAN TIES AND RUSSIAN SPIES

 Vladimir Bukovsky, a Russian dissident who sits on the International Council of Halvorssen’s Human Rights Foundation, was a close friend of Alexander Litvinenko’s before he died.
 Litvinenko’s circle also included Boris Berezovsky, Alexander Goldfarb, Vyacheslav Zharko, and Akhmed Zakayev, most of whom have received asylum in the U.K. In the 1990s, Boris Berezovsky worked with Mikhail Khodorkovsky and George Soros’ International Science Foundation which was headed by Alexander Goldfarb for almost ten years.
-He was also involved in money laundering millions of dollars through the Bank of New York and the Republic Bank of New York which was owned by Bill Browder’s now deceased partner, Edmond Safra.
+He was also involved in money laundering millions of dollars through the Bank of New York and the Republic Bank of New York which was owned by Bill Browder’s now deceased business partner, Edmond Safra.

-After he became Deputy Secretary in charge of Chechnya in 1996, Berezovsky (along with the CIA) funded Chechen separatists like Akhmed Zakayev, another close friend of Litivenko and the former foreign minister of the Ichkerian government under Aslan Maskhadov.
+After he became Deputy Secretary in charge of Chechnya in 1996, Berezovsky (along with the CIA) funded Chechen separatists like Akhmed Zakayev, a close friend of Litivenko and the former foreign minister of the Ichkerian government (Chechnya) under Aslan Maskhadov.
 If you’ve read any of my earlier posts about the Boston bombing like the “Silver Spring Ties” or “Who is Misha” series you know that the U.S. was close with Aslan Maskhadov’s government and that they worked hand in hand with people who knew and/or were well associated with the Tsarnaev family.

 Then there’s the whole Russian spy thing.
 In 2002, Vyacheslav Zharko says he was introduced to Alexander Litvinenko who at the time was “living under the protection of his friend, the tycoon and prominent Kremlin critic Boris Berezovksy” in London.
 In 2003, it was Litvinenko and Berezovsky that introduced him to M16 agent Pablo Miller.
 According to Zharko,